WorldOfEther/crystal-bug-bounty/README.md

   - Once the submission has been validated, rewards are paid in ETH.
 This will likely be a few days after validation.
 Please provide your ETH wallet address with your submission.

 - I reported a vulnerability but have not heard back.
   - It’s our goal to respond in as timely a manner as possible.
-With this said, if the issue is urgent, you can reach us at: hello [at] worldofether.com.
+With this said, if the issue is urgent, you can reach us at: hello@worldofether.com.

 - Can I use the code in this repo anywhere I’d like.
   - No. The code in this repo is only for reviewing, not for copying.